Our Responsibility to bring people with us in Conversation

 “I think a lot of businesses are trying to move to a place where you don’t have to force people to be immediate and to make strong firm definite decisions straight away but actually there’s a level of creativity and time to think.
 I think a lot of that might have come from the creative industries… It’s bound to be a more peaceful way of working.
 It’s just more collaborative and calm but still effective.
 It’s not about wasting time — it’s about using time in the right way and using conversation in the right way.”

-This was a really delightful conversation about the mechanics of conversations.
+This was a really delightful conversation about your responsibility and the mechanics of conversations.
 Where Kate shares her techniques for keeping a conversation moving forward and creating deeper connections.
 It’s very human, natural and speaks to her desire for meaningful connections.

 If that wasn’t enough you will hear Kate get more personal and discuss